dsaikiran01/Meme-Generator/README.md

 Feel free to create issues for any bugs, improvements, or feature requests you have.
 Let’s make this the best meme generator ever! 🎉

-## 📜 License

-This project is open-source and available under the [MIT License](LICENSE).
-Feel free to use it, remix it, and create awesome memes! 😎

 ## 🚀 Future Improvements

 1. **Theme According to Device Default**: Implement automatic theme selection based on the user's device default theme (light or dark mode).